kyeno/gemlink/doc/shield-coinbase.md

     gemlink-cli z_shieldcoinbase "*" zMyPrivateAddress

-Sweep up with a fee of 1.23 GEM:
+Sweep up with a fee of 1.23 GLINK:

     gemlink-cli z_shieldcoinbase tMyMiningAddress zMyPrivateAddress 1.23

-Sweep up with a fee of 0.1 GEM and set limit on the maximum number of UTXOs to shield at 25:
+Sweep up with a fee of 0.1 GLINK and set limit on the maximum number of UTXOs to shield at 25:

     gemlink-cli z_shieldcoinbase "*" zMyPrivateAddress 0.1 25